mdnoyon9758/Groovester/README.md

 ### Step 5: Troubleshooting

-Groovester's source code defines log messages will be stored in the `Groovester.log` file located withing the Groovester directory.
+Groovester's source code defines log messages will be stored in the `Groovester.log` file located within the Groovester directory.
 Any debug, info, and error messages will be written there.
-This application has exception handling where needed, so any error messages should be properly handled.
+This application has exception handling where needed, so any error messages should be properly handled and logged.

-Alternatively, you can view log messages by created by Discord.py by reattaching to the screen session.
-See instructions listed in Step 3.
+Alternatively, you can view log messages that are created by Discord.py by reattaching to the screen session.
+Any log output in the terminal (not Groovester.log) comes from the Discord.py API.
+See instructions listed in Step 3 to reattach to the screen session.

 ### Step 6: Open-Source!